nicholasneo78/brainhack-til2020/README.md

 # BrainHack 2020 - Computer Vision

-A Computer Vision project organised by DSTA.
+A project organised by DSTA.